MechWarrior 2: Mercenaries

 MechWarrior 2: Mercenaries is a video game released in September 1996 as a stand-alone expansion to MechWarrior 2: 31st Century Combat and the last BattleTech game made by Activision.
-In this game, the player takes control of an Inner Sphere mercenary squad, with control over finances and free choice of missions.
+In this game, the player takes control of a mercenary squad that pilots giant, robotic fighting machines in the far future of an interstellar civilization, with player control over the squad's finances and a choice of missions.